-Our estate is home to a variety of wildlife and livestock, including our famous herd of Sussex Cattle and sheep.
+Our estate is home to a variety of wildlife and livestock, including our sheep and our famous herd of Sussex Cattle.
 For this reason, we ask that you please keep your dogs under control at all times, and on a lead in all areas.

 Dogs are welcome at our woodland sites, Sprivers and Nap Wood.
 Both are areas of woodland where dogs are free to roam off the lead.
 A dog bin is located at the entrance to Sprivers, but please note that there are none at Nap Wood and there are no other facilities at both sites.

 Nap Wood, just off A267 Tunbridge Wells to Eastbourne road.
 Roadside parking.